browshanravan/success_paradox/README.md

 The crux of this project comes down to every person having a luck score and a talent score.

-These scores can come from either a `uniform` or `normal` distribution.
-The ploted data shows how many people are selected (successful) as the percentage talent contribution changes.
+These scores come from either a `uniform` or `normal` distribution.
+The ploted data shows how many people are selected (successful) as their percentage talent contribution changes.

-The observations suggest the luck/talent contribution to success can vary depending on the distribution the scores come from.
+The observations suggest the luck/talent contribution to success can vary depending on the distribution those scores come from.

 You can change `agent_type` argument in `main.py` to see the effect.